execb5/Sudoku-Solver/README.md

 4 7 0 0 0 1 0 0 0
 ```
 There are 6 examples available and a base file for helping when writing your own
 sudoku.
-Example 2 is the hardest available.
+Example 2 is the hardest available, taking 19-20s to solve on my machine.